-^{}Degrees with an emphasis option require 2 elective credits.
+^{}Degrees with an emphasis option require 1 elective credit.

 All courses outlined are required for the student to be awarded the Associate of Arts in Performance.
 In addition, students will participate in pre-production, rehearsals, performance observation, and public performances in conjunction with the appearance calendar of The Young Americans.